sdpython/mlinsights/_doc/api/mlmodel_tree.rst

 ==========

 The following classes require :epkg:`scikit-learn` *>= 1.3.0*,
 otherwise, they do not get compiled.
+Section :ref:`blog-internal-api-impurity-improvement` explains why the execution may crash.

 SimpleRegressorCriterion
 ++++++++++++++++++++++++